Can You Buy Life Insurance for Your Parents?

 Parents Over 60

-For parents over 60, especially those managing estates or leaving a legacy, whole life insurance or final expense insurance are suitable options.
+For parents over 60, especially those managing estates or leaving a legacy, whole life insurance or final expense insurance are good options.
 Coverage for parents over 60 often focuses on end-of-life expenses and financial security for beneficiaries.
-Final expense insurance works well for this group.
-These policies ensure their death doesn't financially burden the family while providing fixed coverage regardless of future health changes.
+Final expense insurance works well for this group, ensuring their death doesn't financially burden the family while providing fixed coverage regardless of future health changes.

 Also read: Best Age to Get Life Insurance